Effective Advocacy for Hearing Accessibility

 Ask Your Favorite Venues to Add a Hearing Loop

-Spread the word about Hearing Loops to your church, bank, movie theater, pharmacy, library, and anywhere you want to hear better!
+Spread the word about Hearing Loops to your church, bank, movie theatre, pharmacy, library, and anywhere you want to hear better!
 Our team is ready to share a demonstration which can explain hearing loops.

 Stand Up for Your Rights for Hearing Access!